-Jamstack enables marketers to build truly competitive, superfast, lightweight, and SEO-friendly websites.
+Jamstack development enables marketers to build truly competitive, superfast, lightweight, and SEO-friendly websites.

 However, if you want your website to become the ultimate lead generation machine, you should stop thinking about it as a finite project.